stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 .. tip::

-   For you JWT experts out there, you might want to know why we didn't represent the account with the `JWT sub claim <https://tools.ietf.org/html/rfc7519#section-4.1.2>`_ .
-The ``sub`` claim is the RFC-standard claim that defines the target identity of the JWT, and the account is the identity we care about, right?
-So why didn't we just use the default ``sub`` claim instead of ``account``?
+   For you JWT experts out there, you might want to know why we didn't represent the user account with the `JWT sub claim <https://tools.ietf.org/html/rfc7519#section-4.1.2>`_ .
+The ``sub`` claim is the RFC-standard claim that defines the target identity of the JWT, and the user account is the identity we care about, right?
+So why didn't we just use the default ``sub`` claim instead of ``user``?

    The reason is that the JWT RFC (`RFC 7519 <https://tools.ietf.org/html/rfc7519>`_) says that the value of the ``sub`` claim must be a ``StringOrURI`` data type value, as defined in `RFC 7519 section 2 (Terminology) <https://tools.ietf.org/html/rfc7519#section-2>`_.
-The Account JSON is a full JSON object structure, which is neither a String nor a URI as required by the RFC.
+The user account JSON is a full JSON object structure, which is neither a String nor a URI as required by the RFC.
 So, we choose a different claim name to avoid any parsing/validation errors that JWT libraries might enforce for that claim, and all is well.